kmAyush/distributed-kv/README.md

 ## Acknowledgments

-- Inspired by distributed systems concepts from MIT 6.824.
+- To understand the basics of distributed database system.
 - Built with Python, Flask, and Docker.
 - Load testing powered by Locust.